 Historical costs refer to costs ascertained after these have been incurred.
 These costs are determined after goods have been manufactured or services have been rendered.
 Historical costs simply represent post-mortem of past events and help in ascertaining the profitability but not in exercising cost control.

-Pre-determined costs refer to costs which are computed in advance of production on the basis of a specification of all the factors affecting them.
+Pre-determined costs refer to costs that are computed in advance of production on the basis of a specification of all the factors affecting them.
 Pre-determined costs can be further divided into:

 (i) Estimated Costs, and (ii) Standard Costs.